Why PMDD Makes You Question Life

 Image by Thuanny Gantuss on pexels

-The ongoing cycle of extreme lows, briefly interrupted by good days before slipping back again, made it very difficult for me to feel like I could discover my life’s true meaning.
+The ongoing cycle of extreme lows, briefly interrupted by good days before slipping back again, made it difficult for me to feel like I could discover my life’s true meaning.

 I spent most of my adult life following the world’s blueprint for independent living.